Noah Talerman

 Once your local context is configured, you can use fleetctl normally.

-Users that authenticate to Fleet via SSO should retrieve their API token from the UI and set it manually in their fleetctl configuration (instead of logging in via fleetctl login).
+Users that authenticate to Fleet via SSO should retrieve their API token from the UI and manually set it in their fleetctl configuration (instead of logging in via fleetctl login

 Fleet UI: